 Students who are enrolled members of federally recognized tribes of Oregon or of a Native American tribe which had traditional and customary tribal boundaries that included part of Oregon or which had ceded or reserved lands within the state of Oregon shall be charged in-state, out-of-district tuition regardless of their state of residence.
 Residents of the Confederated Tribes of Warm Springs are automatically charged in-district tuition.
 See a listing of eligible tribes.
 Note that out-of- state students must provide a copy of tribal enrollment documents prior to receiving in-state/out-of-district tuition.

-The non-resident Veteran tuition rate will be calculated to be 50% of the difference between COCC's in-district rate and out-of-district/border state rate and complies with Oregon legislation.
-In order to receive this benefit, qualifying students must submit all required paperwork to the COCC Veterans Certifying Official.
-Per the College's standard residency policy, a non-resident Veteran student will be classified as an in-district resident after two years of enrollment.
+In order to receive the non-resident veteran tuition rate, a student must submit a certificate of eligibility or DD214 to the COCC Veteran Certifying Official.
+Per the College’s standard residency policy, a non-resident veteran student will be classified as an in-district resident after two years of enrollment.

 Transferring to another Oregon Institution?